lerenn/code-manager/docs/features/001-detect-single-repository-mode.md

 ### Implementation Details

 #### 1. FS Package Implementation
-The FS package provides simple file system operations that can be used by the CGWT package:
+The FS package provides simple file system operations that can be used by the WTM package:

 **Key Components:**
 - Interface with methods: `Exists()`, `IsDir()`